-Students may choose to take SCI 1409 Introduction to Scientific Thinking as their Mathematics Science elective.
-Completion of SCI 1409 Introduction to Scientific Thinking with a grade of C- or better satisfies Foundational Skill A3.
+Students may choose to take SCI 1409 as their Mathematics Science elective.
+Completion of SCI 1409 with a grade of C- or better satisfies Foundational Skill A3.

-- 5 The SELF requirement may be met by selecting another General Education course with a SELF overlay or by taking a stand-alone course.
+The SELF requirement may be met by selecting another General Education course with a SELF overlay or by taking a stand-alone course.
 The GWAR may be satisfied by taking the GWAR exam, by taking another General Education course with a GWAR overlay, or by taking a stand-alone course.
-If a student opts to take a stand-alone course for either or both of these requirements, the course(s) will add additional units to that student's general education pathway. - 6 Additional Units are required to meet the 120-unit requirement for graduation.
+If a student opts to take a stand-alone course for either or both of these requirements, the course(s) will add additional units to that student's general education pathway.

+Additional Units are required to meet the 120-unit requirement for graduation.
 Any accepted university units may be used to meet this requirement, including stand-alone courses for SELF.